Alyssa-ckt/AI-Market-Research-Assistant/README.md

 streamlit run app.py
 ```

-4. Enter your Groq API key in the sidebar when the app opens
+4. Enter your OpenAI API key in the sidebar when the app opens
 ### Streamlit Community Cloud

 1. Push the code to GitHub